sras/elminator/README.md

       include (Proxy :: Proxy PhantomWrapper) $ Everything Poly)

--- The `generateFor` function accepts an elm version (Elm0p19 or Elm0p18), a value of type `Options` from the Aeson library -- , and optional `FilePath` to which the generated source will be written to, and a `Builder` value.
+-- The `generateFor` function accepts an elm version (Elm0p19 or Elm0p18), a value of type `Options` from the Aeson library -- , a module name for the generated module, and an optional `FilePath` to which the generated source will be written to, and a `Builder` value.
 -- The `Builder` is just a `State` monad that aggregates the configuration parameters from the include -- calls.
 The first parameter of the include function is a `proxy` value that denotes the type that requires Elm code generation.
 -- The second value is a value of type `GenOption` that selects which entities needs to be generation, and also selects if the